ms-jpq/vim.bench/README.md

 While the fast sources will return right away, the slower ones might never make it before the next keystroke.

-This has the funny effect of removing the influence of slower sources entirely, which is disastrous for study integrity.
+This has the funny effect of removing the influence of slower sources entirely, which is _disastrous_ for study integrity.

-The mitigation is actually to set the script to **type unrealistically slow**, enough so that the LSP servers can catch up, which is quite unfortunate.
+The mitigation is actually to **set typing speed unrealistically slow**, enough so that we have confidence that the LSP servers can catch up.

+This is obviously not ideal.

 ### Fast on paper != fast IRL

-The most responsive frameworks are not necessarily the fastest ones, because **humans still have to pick the results**.
+The most responsive frameworks are not necessarily the fastest ones, because **humans still have to choose the results**.

-For example the streaming completion approach actually has severe trade offs infavor of faster _TTFR_:
+For example the streaming completion approach actually has **severe trade offs** infavor of faster _TTFR_:

 #### Ranking